dfm/rtds-action/README.md

 token by going to [your GitHub settings page](https://github.com/settings/tokens).
 Then, save it as an environment variable (called `GITHUB_TOKEN` in this case) on ReadTheDocs.

+## Development

+For now, just a note: if you edit `src/js/index.js`, you _must_ run `npm run package` to generate the compiled action source.